vangorade/MIGCL_code/README.md

-# MIGCL_code
-Code for MiGCL: Multi-granular Contrastive Learning for Self-supervised Pre-training
+The code repository for paper [MiGCL: Multi-granular Contrastive Learning for Self-supervised Pre-training]